tewarid/tewarid.github.io/_posts/2002/2002-02-09-introduction-to-uml.md

 comments: true
 ---

-This is a short introduction to UML diagrams and modeling - derived from OMG's [Unified Modeling Language Specification](https://www.omg.org/spec/UML/1.4/About-UML/), and online help in Rational Rose Enterprise Edition.
+This is a short introduction to UML diagrams, based on OMG's [Unified Modeling Language Specification](https://www.omg.org/spec/UML/1.4/About-UML/), and the online help in Rational Rose Enterprise Edition.

 ### Class diagrams